Career, Salary and Education Information

 Licenses, Certifications, and Registrations for Optometrists

 All states require optometrists to be licensed.
 To get a license, a prospective optometrist must have an O.D. degree from an accredited optometry school and must complete all sections of the National Board of Examiners in Optometry exam.

 Some states require individuals to pass an additional clinical exam or an exam on laws relating to optometry.
 All states require optometrists to take continuing education classes and to renew their license periodically.
 The board of optometry in each state can provide information on licensing requirements.

-Optometrists who wish to demonstrate an advanced level of knowledge may choose to become certified by the American Board of Optometry.
+Optometrists who wish to demonstrate an advanced level of knowledge may choose to become board certified by the American Board of Optometry.

 Detail oriented.
-Optometrists must ensure that patients receive appropriate treatment and medications and that prescriptions are accurate.
+Optometrists must ensure that patients receive appropriate treatment and that medications and prescriptions are accurate.
 They must also monitor and record various pieces of information related to patient care.

 Most optometrists work full time.
 Some work evenings and weekends to accommodate their patients' needs.

-|Occupational Title||Employment, 2014||Projected Employment, 2024||Change, 2014-24|
+|Occupational Title||Employment, 2021||Projected Employment, 2031||Change, 2021-31|

 A portion of the information on this page is used by permission of the U.S. Department of Labor.